Recognising excellence in a medical, dental and veterinary school

 ASPIRE was developed by a group of leading international authorities in medical education and educational bodies with a commitment to excellence, led by AMEE in collaboration with the University of Queensland, Australia.
 ASPIRE offers a means whereby world-class excellence in education in medical, dental and veterinary schools can be recognised against an agreed set of standards or benchmarks.

 The approach is based upon a ‘differential effectiveness’ that recognises that the characteristics of excellence will vary according to local contexts.

 The ASPIRE initiative encourages and promotes outstanding performance and excellence in education.
 An ASPIRE award allows schools to be recognised internationally for their excellence in education.
 ASPIRE recognition provides the entrepreneurial university with an enhanced capability for monitoring, demonstrating and promoting its exceptional excellence in teaching and learning.

 The ASPIRE initiative was launched at AMEE 2012 and following a pilot process was successfully implemented in 2013.
-The annual closing date for submissions is 28th February.
+The closing date for 2018 submissions is 28th February 2018.
 The awards are presented at the AMEE annual conference in August/September, reported in the press and promoted on the ASPIRE, AMEE and MedEdWorld websites.

 1 Harden R M and Wilkinson D 2011.
 Excellence in teaching and learning in medical schools.
 Medical Teacher 33:95-96